bryceparkman/cs326-gamma/docs/milestone2.md

 Our web page has six major components: User Profiles, Apartment, Bills, Costs, Groceries, and Inventory.

-User profiles contain each user's personal information including the initial setup data as well as the progress on their payments.
-Fields: First name, last name, email, password, phone number, reminder emails, reminder texts, user icon, apartment code and outstanding payments.
+⋅⋅*User profiles contain each user's personal information including the  initial setup data as well as the progress on their payments.

-Apartments contains all the information about a group's apartment as defined in the apartment creation page.
-Fields: apartment code, total rent per month, number of members in each apartment, and if rent is evenly split.
+⋅⋅*Apartments contains all the information about a group's apartment as defined in the apartment creation page.

-Bills is a table where each entry is a defined bill shared by the apartment (electric, wifi, etc).
-Fields: Bill name,total bill cost per month, number of apartment members who contribute to the bill (default is all), and progress on the bill.
+⋅⋅*Bills is a table where each entry is a defined bill shared by the apartment (electric, wifi, etc).

-Costs is a table showing how much of each bill each user pays.
-Fields: apartment code, user's name, total bill cost, what % of bill they pay and how much they've paid.
+⋅⋅*Costs is a table showing how much of each bill each user pays.

-Groceries contains the list of groceries bought/needed for an apartment.
-Fields: food name, quantity, and which user requested it.
+⋅⋅*Groceries contains the list of groceries bought/needed for an apartment.

-Inventory is a table the contains all the grocieries/goods that are in the apartment (have been bought).
-Fields: food name which is the name of the food or item, quantity of item, which user it was bought by and how much they spent on it.
+⋅⋅*Inventory is a table the contains all the grocieries/goods that are in the apartment (have been bought).

 ![Data Model](images/data_model.png)

 ## Part 2

-TODO: CRUD operations descriptions and screenshots of client interface
+Screenshots of client interface

 ## Part 3